AdaptableTools/openfin-demo/README.md

 ## How it Works

-The Demo Application - built using AdapTable's [OpenFin Plugin](https://docs.adaptabletools.com/docs/plugins/openfin/openfin-plugin) - displays a pseudo Front Office set-up with 3 views: Trade, Price and Positions.
+The demo - built using AdapTable's [OpenFin Plugin](https://docs.adaptabletools.com/docs/plugins/openfin/openfin-plugin) - displays a pseudo Front Office set-up with 3 views: Trade, Price & Positions.

-It also includes 2 Audit windows - Trade and Price - which show all the grid-related activity in the respective blotters.
+Each blotter is an OpenFin application which shows 'ticking' data, and each updates based on ticking data upates and data changes made in the other screens.

-Each screen is an OpenFin application which shows 'ticking' data, and each updates based on ticking data upates and data changes made in the other screens.
+The demo also includes 2 Audit windows - Trade and Price - which show all the grid-related activity in the respective blotters.

-> These are OpenFin windows so they can be dragged, tiled and grouped as each user prefers.
+> All 5 screens are OpenFin windows so they can be dragged, tiled and grouped as each user prefers.

 ### Blotters
 The 3 blotters in the demo application are: